Ryucoin/jenkins-tutorial/README.md

 ### Github setup

 - Go to your Github repository.
-Click on Settings -> Webhooks & services.
+Click on Settings -> Webhooks.
-- Click on **Add service** dropdown.
-Select **Jenkins (Git plugin)**.
+- Click on **Add webhook**.
-- Paste your webhook link here.
-It should look like **https://subdomain.example.com/github-webhook/**
+- Paste your webhook like **https://subdomain.example.com/github-webhook/** in the `Payload URL` section.
+- Change `application/x-www-form-urlencoded` to `application/json`.
-- Click "Add service" and "Test service".
+- Click "Add webhook".

 ## Resources